Alex Call Preview, Player Props: Nationals vs. Marlins

 Alex Call At The Plate

+- Call has reached base via a hit in 53 games this season (of 104 played), and had multiple hits in 15 of those games.

-- In 6.8% of his games this year, he has homered, and 1.7% of his trips to the dish.
+- He has gone deep in 6.7% of his games this year, and 1.7% of his plate appearances.

-- In 24.3% of his games this season, Call has tallied at least one RBI.
-In 10 of those games (9.7%) he recorded two or more RBI, while accounting for three or more of his team's runs in one contest.
+- Call has picked up an RBI in 24.0% of his games this season, with more than one RBI in 9.6% of his games.
+He has also driven in three or more runs in one contest.

+- In 31 of 104 games this year, he has scored, and eight of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.